Most people are well acquainted with Tax Day, the day when everyone’s tax returns are due. But you may be less familiar with Tax Freedom Day.

 Why Does Tax Freedom Day Change Every Year?

-Tax Freedom Day changes every year because the country’s total taxes and personal income fluctuates every year.
-It’s interesting to look at how Tax Freedom Day has changed over the last decade:
+It changes every year because the country’s total tax burden and income fluctuates every year.
+It’s interesting to look at how it has changed over the last decade:

 - April 13, 2009